therealandrewholland/rpan_chat_commands/README.md

 <a name="db_sorter"></a>
 ### Using the database sorter
-After having points enabled for a stream, you can sort throught the information collected with the "rpan_chat_commands_db_sorter.py" script.
+After having points enabled for a stream, you can sort throught the information collected with the "rcc_db_sorter.py" script.
 Add it to RPAN Studio the same way you added the main script.

 You can sort through 3 different categories: most frequent commenters (in total number of comments across all streams), top award donaters (in reddit coin value for awards given across all streams), or by whoever has the most points (in total points across all streams).

 <p align="middle">  <img src="/images/how_to_rcc_db_sorter/01.PNG" width="48%" /></p>

 After selecting what you want to sort by and clicking "start", the results show up in the `script log`.
 It will show the top 5 redditors for the category you sorted by, starting with the largest value.
-There is a key to help you understand the information.
+There will be a key to help you understand the information shown.

 <p align="middle">  <img src="/images/how_to_rcc_db_sorter/02.PNG" width="48%" /></p>